wentout/dive/README.md

 ## dive.enableAsyncHooks()
 You need to switch async hooks trace to wrap any async code.
 You need to make this before you will make any wrapping.
-This is a global change, all your wrapped context will become async wrapped after, the way to switch this on for one context and do not switch for another is not yet implemented in this library.
+This is a global change, all your wrapped contexts become async wrapped after.
+The way to switch this on for one context and do not switch for another is not yet implemented in the library.
 If you really need this -- make an Issue.
-So, I'm using the following code to instantiate dive itself
+So, I'm using the following code to instantiate dive itself:

 ```javascript
 const dive = require('context-dive');